Drones are increasingly being utilized for tasks that were previously performed using manned aircraft such as surveying, mapping, and 3D modeling.

 Alternatively, you can purchase cameras that support the technology and mount them to any compatible drone.
 Examples include the GoPro Hero 4 Silver, Sony A7 Series, and Hasselblad X1D.

 LIDAR is preferred by surveyors for its high accuracy, especially when utilizing ground-based sensors.

 Achieving the same with a UAV-mounted sensor is harder because it’s in motion.

 Other technologies such as GNSS receivers and IMU (inertial motion unit) are used for improved accuracy.

 Photogrammetry can also be highly accurate, though this depends on various factors.

 One of them is exceptional surveying experience on the drone pilot’s part.
 This makes it easier to select the best hardware, appropriate flight parameters, and data processing software.

-The biggest determinant of when to use either technology is the target you’re surveying.
+The biggest determinant on when to use either of these technologies is the target you’re surveying.
 If it contains useful subterranean data, you’ll naturally pick LIDAR, while photogrammetry works best for visual surveys.